 Chapter 92, SLA 1987 created the Alaska Student Loan Corporation (ASLC), a public corporation administratively lodged in the Department of Education and Early Development but with a separate and independent legal existence.
-The Corporation's purpose is to improve higher educational opportunities for State residents, through the financing of student loans.
-The Corporation is authorized to issue no more than \$200 million in bonds during any two consecutive fiscal years unless a greater amount is approved by law.
-The security for the bonds consists of student loans and other assets of the Corporation.
-The ASLC also may use the State's moral obligation to secure its bonds.
-The bonds are not general obligations of the State.
+The Corporation's purpose is to lower costs for Alaskans pursuing education and training at a postsecondary level and for other qualified individuals attending postsecondary institutions in the State, through the financing of education loans.
+The security for the bonds consists of education loans and other assets of the Corporation.
+The bonds issued by ASLC carry the State's moral obligation as security.
+The bonds are not general obligations of the State or the Corporation.